Dyffryn Mymbyr: Recreation & Sport

 There are many walks in the valley, and also walks that lead out of the valley.

 From Plas y Brenin an old path leads up and over Moel Siabod.
 This route goes past the old slate mine and then into hill farming country.
 The ascent of Moel Siabod affords commanding views of the entire valley.
-There is a great deal of history to this mountain.

-In the 1990s Esme Kirby established a low level walk along the length of the valley, starting from and returning to Capel Curig, via Gelli, which used to be the stagecoach Inn before becoming the Capel Curig Hotel, again changing its name to the Royal Inn around 1870.
+In the 1990s Esmé Kirby established a low-level walk along the length of the valley, starting from and returning to Capel Curig, via Gelli, which used to be the stagecoach Inn before becoming the Capel Curig Hotel, again changing its name to the Royal Inn around 1870.
 It is now Plas y Brenin, the National Mountain Centre in Wales.

 The "Heritage Walk", produced by the "Friends of St. Julitta's Church" in Capel Curig, circumnavigates the whole village and takes about 3 hours.
-The photographs illustrate the scenery to be seen, when it's not raining.

 There is Moderate (Mod) to Very Difficult (V Diff) climbing on "The Racks" near Dyffryn Farm, "The Pinnacles" (Y Pincin to the locals) in the centre of Capel Curig.
-There are two outdoor shops in Capel Curig which cater for all outdoor needs.

 The lake Llynnau Mymbyr is actively used for kayaking and canoeing both by Plas y Brenin and many local education authorities.
 The lake has also been used for fly fishing and sub-aqua courses, although these are no longer active.
 Some believe there are no fish in the lake, but this is incorrect.
 The fish are small but like most brown trout are very feisty when on the hook.

 The Dragon Ski (The Welsh Junior & Senior Ski Team) used to train here every year, based at Plas y Brenin, using the dry ski slope, dry cross country ski slope, local footpaths as running tracks and the training pool.
-The Dragon Ski Club was successful both in the UK but also abroad, culminating in winning the home championships beating, England, Scotland and Northern Ireland, held in Val D'Isere, France.
-The club had at least six boys and one girl at international standard in downhill ski racing.

 The woods, surrounding hills, footpaths and forestry tracks are used for camping, walking and orienteering.